lpschlipf/CarND-Behavioral-Cloning-P3/writeup_template.md

 The next step to improve the performance was to collect more data.
 After another training session, the model clearly performed better, but was not able to drive very far before driving off the track.

-For this reason, a much more suitable architecture, the LeNet-5 was chosen, as it was shown to work, very well with pattern recognition, which is the gist of what we want to achieve here.
+For this reason, a much more suitable architecture, a modified version of LeNet-5 was chosen, as it was shown to work very well with pattern recognition, which is the gist of what we want to achieve here.

 After some architecture adjustments, all described below in detail and more data collection, the vehicle is able to drive the track autonomously without ever leaving the track and is able to